paladp/cs203-S2019-assessment/assessment.md

   (e.g having a feature branch) along with descriptive commits
   * E = Use of multiple useful branches/forks demonstrated appropriately containing multiple coherent and descriptive commits
-* Creating and using a repository branchcommunicates difficulties
+* Creating and using a repository branch
   * N = Did not create or utilize branches
   * I = Create unclear branches
   * A = Create too many poorly named branches